Login with your member password below to see your content

 The superbly located Le Stanze di Corteinfiore is a gem.
 Run by the Mattera family, who embody the friendliness of their town, this hotel sports all the right amenities, and some exceptional cuisine, both down in the restaurant and in the breakfast, which is brought up to the stylish, quaintly themed rooms.
 Here you’re in the arc of the harbor, close to the main attractions, and across the road from another Trani draw card, the Chiesa di Ognissanti, a twelfth-century church built by the Knights Templar.

-But my pick has to be the B&B Al Vico, also in the harbor area, close enough to all the places you want to go to.
+But my pick has to be the B&B Torrente Antico, also in the harbor area, close enough to all the places you want to go to.
 It’s a little further from the big cathedral, but the walk along the lungomare, especially at night, is a delight.
-The fully equipped apartments, sumptuous self-service breakfast, and unerring personal service won’t disappoint.
+The fully equipped apartments and traditional breakfast at the bar opposite won’t disappoint.

 Well, I’ve mentioned the cathedral, the Knight’s Templar church and the lungomare.
 Notable too is Castello Svervo, an old fortification from the 1200s.
 And if you’re a park lover like me, there’s the Villa Comunale, just the loveliest public garden.